prathers/eepcollect/Documentation/ExtPagecollector/Configuration/Reference/Index.rst

          Int

    Description
-         Sets the kind of how to identify the user, using cookies or feuser login.
+         Sets how to identify the user, using cookies or feuser login.
 Use:

          '1' … identify by cookie only

          '2' … identify by feuser only

-         '3' … identify by both cookie or feuser
+         '3' … identify by both cookie and feuser

          (3 … in a special situation it builds two collections, which can't be merged automaticly)